Ali-Elchab/launch-hub/README.md

 <!-- Database -->
 <img src="./readme/svgs/database.svg"/>

-> Architecting Data Excellence: Innovative Database Design Strategies:
+> For designing the project's database, I used MySQL Workbench to create and manage the database schema efficiently.
+Below is my ER Diagram.

 <img src="./readme/er-diagram.jpg"/>

 <!-- Implementation -->
 <img src="./readme/svgs/title4.svg"/>

-> Using the wireframes and mockups as a guide, we implemented the LaunchHub app with the following features:
+> Using the wireframes and mockups as a guide, I implemented the LaunchHub app with the following features:

 ### Startup Screens